peledies/git-stale/README.md

 From a current git project issue the following command
 <pre>$ git stale</pre>

+####Optional Argument
+An optional argument can be added to git-stale to grep the output for matches.
+So if you wanted to only show branches created by a specific user then you could pass the users name, or if you wanted to search for a branch that had a certain text in its name you could pass that text.
+<pre>$ git stale John</pre>

 ###Troubleshooting
 If the script is not found it is most likely that you dont have /usr/local/bin set up in your environmental path variable